 Is there any advice that students who do well on the MCAT consistently give?
 Yes – do LOTS and LOTS of questions and practice exams.
 Remember, there are only so many different ways that a question can be asked about a particular concept.
 Doing lots of questions will get you accustomed to not just the most common types of questions asked but the way in which they are asked.
 Also, make sure to time yourself as you take each practice exam, as if you were taking the real thing.
 This will help you get comfortable with the pace of the exam.

 Should I take the MCAT once just to see how I’ll do?
 No. Some schools put more emphasis on the most recent set of scores and some are most interested in the student’s highest score, but all scores will be visible to admission committees.
 It is ideal to take the MCAT only once.
+But there is no issue with taking the MCAT twice; it is quite common.
+All MCAT scores, however, will be reported.
+One should only retake the MCAT, however, if you feel you could do better on the retake and that you have adequate time to study.
 There are practice tests available to help you prepare for the exam and predict your score.
-All MCAT scores are reported.

 What is the average MCAT score for those who matriculate to medical school?
 The MCAT is scored on a scale that ranges from 472-528.
 The average score for those applicants who matriculated to medical school has consistently been around the 83rd percentile.
 Students should explore the average metrics of the various schools one might be interested in order to better access one’s competitiveness for that school.
 These are reported in the MSAR (Medical School Admission Requirements) online resource purchased from the Association of American Medical Colleges (AAMC).
 Remember, however, that GPA and MCAT scores are only a part of the application and are viewed by schools in context of the rest of the application.

 How can I decide if I need to retake the MCAT?
-You should get in touch with a prehealth advisor to discuss the specific circumstances of your situation.
-If you believe your score is not an accurate representation of your abilities and you are confident that you can improve your score enough that retaking the MCAT is worth the time and effort, it may be advantageous to retake the exam.
-Always assess the situation realistically before retaking the exam and ask whether you have done enough or if your circumstances have changed sufficiently that you can expect a different outcome.
+You should discuss this option with your prehealth advisor.
+If you believe your score is not an accurate representation of your abilities and you are confident that you can improve your score and that retaking the MCAT is worth the time and effort, it may be advantageous to retake the exam.
+Always assess the situation realistically before retaking the exam and ask whether you have done enough or if your circumstances have sufficiently changed that you can expect a different outcome.